oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/RunningautomationToolkit.md

 **Running the Automation Toolkit**

-Complete the execution of the above scripts.
-Next, Choose the appropriate CD3 Excel Sheet from below and update the setUpOCI.properties file at /cd3user/tenancies/<customer\_name>/<customer\_name>\_setUpOCI.properties.
+Once the previous script createTenancyConfig.py has been run successfully, next step is to choose the appropriate CD3 Excel Sheet and update the setUpOCI.properties file at /cd3user/tenancies/<customer\_name>/<customer\_name>\_setUpOCI.properties.
 Finally, run the commands displayed in the console output.
 These commands are also made available in the cmds.log file of the output directory for future reference.

 **Excel Sheet Templates - CIS Landing Zone**

 Below are the CD3 templates for the latest release having standardised IAM Components (compartments, groups and policies), Network Components and Events & Notifications Rules as per CIS Landing Zone and the CIS Foundations Benchmark for Oracle Cloud.